DHowett/framework-secure-boot/README.md

 the `KEK` *does not permit certificate signing*.
 OpenSSL will complain about this and fail to validate the chain.

-Therefore, a small Go program is provided to verify that one certificate was issued by another without validating that the issuing certificate is, in fact, a CA.
+Therefore, a small Go program is provided in `verify.go` to verify that one certificate was issued by another without validating that the issuing certificate is, in fact, a CA. It's only around 20 lines, and if you're going to use it to trust these certificates you may want to look at the code.

 ```bash
 # This assumes that you kept pk-0.der from the prior steps.